0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Cascade/Cascade.md

 But eventually get the idea of checking all the attributes for the `TempAdmin` user.

-Just in case he had his password in one of them like the `r.thompson` user or something.
+Just in case his password was in one of them.
+Just like the `r.thompson` user or something.

 Command: `Get-ADObject -ldapFilter:"(msDS-LastKnownRDN=*)" -IncludeDeletedObjects -Properties * | Select -Last 1`